Operator Safety Tips

 It’s worth then, reminding yourself of the rules:

-- Only properly trained and authorized personnel should operate forklift trucks.
+- Only properly trained and authorised personnel should operate forklift trucks.
 Wear a hard hat and safety shoes and try to avoid wearing loose fitting clothing.

 - Inspect and check the condition of your forklift truck using the operator’s check list before starting work.
 Report any obvious defects or required repairs immediately.

-- Don't operate your truck in unauthorized areas.
+- Don’t operate your truck in unauthorised areas.
 Know your forklift truck and think safety.
 Do not compromise safety.
 Follow all safety rules and read all warning signs.

 - Do not operate a lift truck unless you are in the operator’s seat.
 Keep arms, legs and head inside the confines of the operator’s area.
 Keep hands and feet out of the mast assembly.